 - Avoid being overprotective of the person.
-Encourage him or her to be as independent as possible.
+Encourage them to be as independent as possible.

 - Don't speak for the person with aphasia unless it is absolutely necessary.
-Ask permission before speaking for him or her.
+Ask permission before speaking for them.

 - Continue normal family life as much as possible—family dinners, company, going out.

-- Try to involve the person in family decision making and keep him or her informed of events.
+- Try to involve the person in family decision making and keep them informed of events.